 24. When you hear these words…Can I help?
 Can I do it?
 Can I watch?
 Say yes, if it’s safe.

-25. Hold education and hard work in the highest esteem.
+25. Hold education, hard work, and achievement in the highest esteem.

 26. Don’t excuse or make excuses for your child’s poor behavior.